nya3jp/chromiumide/chromiumide/README.md

 This VSCode extension is designed to make Chromium/ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.

+## Installing

+You can install from the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=Google.cros-ide) or the [OpenVSX marketplace](https://open-vsx.org/extension/Google/cros-ide).

 ## User Scope

 This is intended for Googlers only.